raynaldydk/Malang-House-Price-Estimator-using-XGBoost/README.md

 ## Resources Used
 * Python
-* Packages: pandas, numpy, sklearn, seaborn, matplotlib, bs4, pickle, jcopml
+* Packages: pandas, numpy, sklearn, seaborn, matplotlib, bs4, pickle, jcopml, missingno

 ## Web Scraping
 Create webscraper for lamudi.co.id to scrape 100 pages of house listing in Malang.
 With each listing we got: